Português do Brasil •

 Before editing any of your WordPress files, check the following:

 - Work from copies of backup files when possible and/or make sure that you backup your information frequently as you work and make changes.
 Keep backups in a safe place.

 - File Permissions

 - When working online, you need to set the appropriate file permissions to modify and save them.
-If you see a note at the bottom of the WordPress Built-in Editor panel that says "If this file was writable you could edit it.", this means you need to change the file permissions before you can make any changes.
+If you see a note at the bottom of the WordPress Built-in Editor panel that says "If this file was writable you could edit it.", this means that you need to change the file permissions before you can make any changes.

 - Use a Text Editor to Edit Files

 - To make changes to files outside of the built-in Plugin or Theme Editor, use a text editor.
 DO NOT USE A WORD PROCESSING PROGRAM.
-Word processors change the quote marks to characters and may convert other characters or bring in unwanted code; these changes will cause the file to break.
-There are also some HTML generator programs that should not be used for similar reasons.
+Word processors change the quote marks to characters and may convert other characters, or bring in unwanted code; these changes will cause the file to break.
+There are also some HTML generator programs that should not be used, for similar reasons.

 Using the Theme Editor and Plugin Editor